maymeridian/Tidal-Disruption-Classification/README.md

         ├── train.py            # Logic for cross-validation and model training
         ├── predict.py          # Logic for loading models and generating submissions ├── tune.py             # Hyperparameter optimization scripts
-        └── experimental.py     # Experimental architectures (not used in production)
+        └── experimental.py     # Experimental architectures (not used in final model)
 ```
 ## Installation & Usage
 Prerequisites

-Ensure you have Python 3.12+ installed.
+Requires Python 3.12x-3.13x to be installed.
 Install the required dependencies:

-Bash
+> pip install -r requirements.txt

-pip install -r requirements.txt
+*we ran into issues with catboost not working on the Python 3.14.*

-Running the Pipeline
+### Running the Pipeline

 The pipeline is controlled via main.py using command-line arguments.

-1. Train the Model This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
+*--Train* the Model This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
 Bash

-python main.py --train
+> python main.py --train

 2. Generate Predictions This loads the trained model from models/ and generates a submission file for the test set in results/.
 Bash